maubanel/Virtual-Production-3-D-Foreground-and-2-D-Backbround-Composite/mannequin_anim/README.md

 ***

-3. We need to delete all elements under the camera (???).
+3. We need to delete all elements under the camera.
 UE4 does not have the ability to derive a virutal camera position from a film plate.
 You need to use software like ****Nuke** as well as numerous other options to get a camera FBX.
 This has been done by Unreal for us so we can just import it (this does not come from the camera footage).
 Right mouse click on **CineCamera** and select **Import**.

 ![press import button on camera in sequencer](../images/pressImportButtonForCamTrack.jpg)